James Perch: ‘I love Jonas to bits; I’ll never speak to Alan Pardew again’

 “I think he’d played about 200 consecutive games for Liverpool at that point, so I ruined his little record as well.
 I got hate mail from Liverpool fans, but I laugh about it now.”

 Now 35 and playing at Mansfield Town after spells with QPR and Scunthorpe United, Perch is honest and unnerved when remembering his time at Newcastle.
-It was his character that endeared him to the fans in the first place and, watching from afar, he sympathises with their ongoing wait to see Ashley finally walk away.
+It was his character that endeared him to the fans in the first place.

 “I was frustrated with the manager and owner at the time and, keeping tabs on it since, things only seem to have got worse so I can see where fans are coming from.
 They’ll only grow more frustrated and I can understand.
 I saw how things worked first hand.”